jrzyshr2/WhatTheHack/059-DatadogOnAzure/README.md

 ## Introduction

 Test smoe mispelled words.
 Tihs walk in the pahk.
+Oen more little cange.

 Welcome to the Datadog on Azure hack.
 This What The Hack provides provides hands on experience on how to monitor Azure workloads using Datadog.
 This hack was designed specifically for Infrastructure engineers, DevOps engineers, administrators and IT architects who want to build their knowledge on Datadog & Azure.
 However, anyone with a passion around monitoring is welcome!